gardener/landscapercli/README.md

 If you want to use the [Harbor OCI registry](https://github.com/goharbor/harbor-helm) as an alternative OCI registry, see the [Landscaper documentation](https://github.com/gardener/landscaper/blob/master/docs/tutorials/00-local-setup.md).

-A description how to access an OCI registry with the Landscaper CLI can be found [here](docs/login-to-oci-registry.md).
+A description how to access an OCI registry which requires authentication with the Landscaper CLI can be found [here](docs/login-to-oci-registry.md).

 Other examples:
 https://github.com/gardener/landscaper/blob/master/docs/tutorials/02-simple-import.md